top of page

 Day 2: Pittsburgh to Connellsville

-Cycling: 57 Miles
+Cycling: 61 Miles

 We leave Pittsburgh behind as we head for the beautiful rural reaches of Pennsylvania, taking us through old-growth forests and following the majestic Youghiogheny river.
-The trail delights with charming small towns and nostalgic train depots which have been converted into visitor’s centers, cafes and gift shops.
+The trail delights with charming small towns and nostalgic train depots which have been converted into visitor’s centers, cafés and gift shops.
 After our lunch stop in W. Newton, we continue on to cool Connellsville nestled on the bank of the beautiful Yough.

-Day 3: Connellsville to Meyersdale
+Day 3: Connellsville to Garrett

-Day 4: Meyersdale to Cumberland
+Day 4: Garrett to Cumberland

-Cycling: 33 Miles
+Cycling: 37 Miles

 Day 5: Cumberland to Hancock